poojanagrawal/mesalabs-day1/lab1/README.md

 inlist files for all the real content, with *inlist_project* containing most of the fields describing how the MESA run should go and *inlist_pgstar* describing what visuals MESA should produce.
-For now, let's focus on *inlist_project*.
+For now, let us focus on *inlist_project*.

+>> Very good!

-2. To start, let's run a very simple main-sequence model of a star with an initial mass of 5 solar masses and metallicity of 0.014 with some strong step-wise mixing due to core overshooting.
+2. Let us start with a very simple main-sequence model of a star with an initial mass of 5 solar masses and metallicity of 0.014 with some strong step-wise mixing due to core overshooting.
 To do so, open *inlist_project* and find and change the following parameters to the